Lishakuinkel/Daily-planner/README.md

 A simple, user responsive online web application called "Daily Planner App" that allows user to schedule their office hours (9am - 5pm).
 This app also allows the user to save, modify, erase their inputs.

+Tools and Frameworks used : HTML, CSS, JavaScript, jQuery & Bootstrap.

 Live deployed URL : https://lishakuinkel.github.io/Daily-planner-app/

 Following are screenshots of what the app looks like: